Hero image showing Vans Customs and Crayola logo over yellow background.

 VANS x CRAYOLA

 The Crayola and Vans collaboration for 2022 included a coloring tool to be used with the Vans Customs product.
 A similar tool existed for the '21 holidays called Make It Special.
-The coloring tool allowed users to color a piece of artwork and place that image onto a shoe via Customs.
+The coloring tool allowed users to color a piece of artwork and place that image onto a shoe via Vans Customs.
 Customs allows users to customize their own styles online and create a shoe by choosing their own colors, images, and textures.
 The Crayola coloring tool allowed users to select one of four pieces of artwork to color with Crayola’s palette.
 We took insights from the holiday tool to refine and improve the experience for Crayola.

 My Role